 A data center is a facility that centralizes an organization’s IT operations and equipment, as well as where it stores, manages, and disseminates its data.
 Data centers house a network’s most critical hardware and software systems and are vital to the continuity of daily IT operations.
 Consequentially, the security and stability of data centers and their information is a top priority for organizations.

-This represent the location or usable space, that is available for placing IT hardware equipment.
+This represents the location or usable space, that is available for placing IT hardware equipment.
 Providing round-the-clock access to information makes data centers some of the most energy-consuming facilities in the world.
-A high emphasis is placed on design to optimize facility and environmental control to keep hardware equipment within controlled temperature/humidity range.
+A high emphasis is placed on design to optimize facility and environmental control to keep hardware equipment within the controlled temperature/humidity range.

 Generally includes equipment for IT operations and storage of the company's data.
-This includes bare-metal servers, storage hardware, cables and racks, as well as a variety of information security elements, such as firewalls.
+This includes bare-metal servers, storage hardware, cables, and racks, as well as a variety of information security elements, such as firewalls.

 A Tier 4 data center is fault-tolerant, allowing for the occurrence of any unplanned activity while still maintaining operations.
 Tier 4 facilities have no single points of failure.